UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

 This is the catch-all category for identifiers that is important to keep but that do not need to be separated into individual categories for discovery.
-UTK's adminDB values as well as a range of different locally created identifiers are present.
+UT's adminDB values as well as a range of different locally created identifiers are present.
 A great deal of the values were initially created by Special Collections in finding aids - for instance identifiers with a type attribute of "slide number", "archival number", "cw", and "film number".
 If an identifier type attribute of "opac" is present, this means that the resource also has a full MARC record present in the Alma catalog.
 The strings values for opac